 VOLLEYBALL (cont'd) RULES (cont'd) d) No exposed jewelry to be worn, taping/covering of piercing is allowed.
-Jewelry such a rings, bracelets and necklaces and any other items deemed unsafe by competition officials shall be removed. e) All matches are best 3 out of 5. f) Warm-ups before matches will follow a 10-5-5 format.
+Jewelry such a rings, bracelets and necklaces and any other items deemed unsafe by competition officials shall be removed. e) All junior/senior matches are best 3 out of 5.
+All novice matches are best of 3 (25, 25, 15).
+All novice playoff matches will be best of 5. f) Warm-ups before matches will follow a 10-5-5 format.
 Ten (10) minutes of common time for on-court warm-up; five (5) minutes for team serving first a net; five (5) minutes for team receiving first at net. g) Only running shoes with non-marking soles will be allowed for games or practices. h) Rule 14.3 - Assisted Hit is not accepted at the S.D.S.S.A.A. level of play. i) The length of time-outs shall be one minute. j) Libero Player - The player that is designated as the libero for any set may be team captain or game captain. k) Uniforms.
 A team is to wear matching uniform tops at all times or the player(s) will not play.
 Student-athletes must remain fully clothed in an appropriate team uniform in the competition area, AND, use the designated locker room or change area to change to and from competitive attire.
 Teams in violation will receive a yellow card which carries a one point penalty.
 Should a team member's uniform become soiled due to contact with blood or other bodily fluid, a "substitute uniform" may consist of another team member's uniform or a spare jersey.
 GAME PROCEDURES When the first referee indicates for the teams to change sides at the end of a set, the teams may go directly to their bench and then proceed to the team bench on the other side of the court.
 GAME BALL SDSSAA will use the OFSAA-sanctioned game ball.